Bardon Peak

-Bardon Peak is a peak in northeastern Minnesota, USA.
+Bardon Peak is a peak in northeastern Minnesota, United States.
 It is located inside the southwestern city limits of Duluth, near the Gary – New Duluth neighborhood, and adjacent to Midway Township.
 The peak is located above the Morgan Park neighborhood.
 Bardon Peak was named for a James Bardon of nearby Superior, Wisconsin.

 According to the city's official map, Bardon's Peak on West Skyline Parkway is located within the boundaries of the Smithville neighborhood.